 In Borrowed Names, I wanted to show not only the difficult paths toward achievement and celebration, but ordinary moments, too: turning points that most of us face, such as leaving or returning home, and themes of anger, forgiveness, longing, judgment, ambition, faith, and disappointment.
 I looked through biographies for scenes and objects that pulled me closer: the green felt of a handmade writing desk, a hard bar of laundry soap, miniature jade elephants, and green butterfly nets.
 When facts failed to answer questions, I let in imagination to coax out what seemed hidden behind surfaces.
 I hoped each poem could stand alone, but also together suggest the shapes of lives and the connections among the different daughters and mothers.
 And I hope those who read about these girls and women may recognize parts of themselves, too.

-Click here to read an excerpt from Borrowed Names:
+To read an excerpt from Borrowed Names visit,

-Click here to read more about how I came to write Borrowed Names: ""Scrap by Scrap: Writing Poems from History." http://www.hungermtn.org/scrap-by-scrap-turning-history-into-poems/
+To read more about how I came to write Borrowed Names visit, "Scrap by Scrap: Writing Poems from History".

 I hope reading this book will inspire you to write poems of your own!
 You may want to choose someone from history you admire and are curious about.
 While researching facts about the person’s life, note cherished places and things.
 You might list sensory elements about places she or he returned to.
 Describe as particularly as you can things the person used at home or at work.
 Perhaps these details will open another view to the person beyond the facts of what made her famous.
 You might try naming an object at the beginning of the poem then finding new words for it at the end, showing a changed relationship.
 Or did a place first seem one way, and different later?